 Allow me to introduce you to Jim Greer.
 He became the Florida GOP party head in January 2007, former governor (and recent convert to the Democratic party) Charlie Crist's personal pick.

-Greer was also accused of stealing a couple of hundred thou from the Republican party using a phony campaign fundraising operation.
-The Palm Beach Post reported that he was suing them right back, saying GOP leaders knew what he was doing and voiced no objection.
+He was also accused of stealing a couple of hundred thousand dollars from the Republican party using a phony campaign fundraising operation.
+Then the Palm Beach Post reported that he was suing them back, saying GOP leaders knew what he was doing and voiced no objection.

-Now the Tampa Bay Times is reporting that Greer has been sentenced to 18 months in state prison plus one year of probation after he pleaded guilty to four counts of theft and one count of money laundering.
+But oops, the Tampa Bay Times reported that, despite his protesty indignation, Greer had been sentenced to 18 months in state prison plus one year of probation after he pleaded guilty to four counts of theft and one count of money laundering.

 There.
 Now that you know Greer better, let's see how the former GOP official has been spending his time lately.
 Via the Orlando Sentinel, we discover what Republican felons do post-sentencing.
 Talk about a career change:

 Jim Greer, the disgraced former chairman of the Florida GOP, is now selling La-Z-Boy recliners for $8 an hour plus commission at an Orlando-area furniture store as part of a prison work release program. [...]

 But instead of behind bars, he's now assigned to an Orlando work release facility on Mercy Drive.
 It has no bars and no prison-like security, although, it is fenced.

 Would you buy a chair from this schmo?

 And as Not-Quite-Inmate GOP Guy pockets $8 an hour plus commission (minimum wage in the state is $7.79), millions of Americans are out of work, are unable to receive unemployment benefits or a decent living wage (thanks to Greer's fellow Republican pals in Congress), and are struggling just to barely get by, get fed, and get through a day.